Always on the lookout for interesting gifts for my wife on our anniversary.

 On the other hand, it's even more thoughtful, and maybe in a way more romantic, to consider gift ideas that serve as daily reminders of the seven years you've spent together.
 Everyday items or decorations made of copper may seem ordinary to anyone visiting your home, but you and your spouse will know what they mean.

 With this in mind I set off in search of copper-themed gift ideas, and in this article I'll share some of the things I found.
 These copper items can be used or displayed in the home or worn daily and can stand as tokens of the relationship you've built.

 Seven years is nothing to sneeze at these days!
 You should be proud!
 Here are a few cool gift ideas to celebrate the occasion.

 1. Copper Wind Chimes

 Wind chimes seemed like a great add-on to some of the other gift ideas I had going on.
-They're aren't super expensive, but they add a lot to a garden, deck or porch.
+They're not super expensive, but they add a lot to a garden, deck, or porch.